braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/html_email_template.md

 |Missing HTML| Add HTML file to your ZIP file and try uploading again.|
 |Multiple HTML| Remove one of the HTML files and try uploading again.|
 |Images over 5MB| Reduce the number of images and try uploading again. |
 |Extra Images| You may have additional images in your file that are not referenced in your HTML file.
-This will not cause a fail error, but those extra images will be discarded.
-If those images were supposed to be referenced in the HTML file, please check its contents, correct any errors, and then try uploading again.
+This will not cause a fail error, but the extra images will be discarded.
+If those images were supposed to be referenced in the HTML file, please check its contents, correct any errors, and try uploading again.
 |Missing Images| If there are images referenced in your HTML file, but those images are not included in the image folder of the .zip file, you will receive a file error.
 Inspect your file and correct any errors (like misspellings), or add the missing images to your .zip file and try uploading again.|
 {: .reset-td-br-1 .reset-td-br-2}